p1u3o/org.firestormviewer.FirestormViewer/README.md

 * Your home folder will appear empty because of the bind mount.
 Documents, Downloads, Pictures and Music will appear as normal.

 * This does not build the viewer itself, however it is planned.

+* Enabling voice for the first time will create a wine prefix to run the Win32 Vivox plugin.